snario/course_notes/cs240/review/review.md

 ### kd-trees

 Split into two at the median and alternate the axis each time you split.
+Insert the median as a node in the tree.
+Splitting order is left=left and right=right and bottom=left and up=right when building the tree.

 Complexity is `Θ(n log n)`, height is `Θ(log n)`.